Cambridge Display Technology

 Cambridge Display Technology (CDT) is a technology company with head office in Godmanchester, England.
 It was the first company spun out of the University of Cambridge ever to go public.
 It was subsequently acquired by Sumitomo Chemical for about $285 million in 2007.

 History

-Cambridge Display Technology was founded in 1992 in order to commercialise technologies made possible by the discovery of a new form of electroluminescence made in 1989 by Cavendish Laboratory researchers Richard Friend, Donal Bradley, and Jeremy Burroughes and Department of Chemistry researchers Chloe Jennings and Andrew Holmes.
+Cambridge Display Technology was founded in 1992 in order to commercialise technologies following from the discovery of a new form of electroluminescence in 1989 by Cavendish Laboratory researchers Richard Friend, Donal Bradley, and Jeremy Burroughes together with Department of Chemistry researchers Chloe Jennings and Andrew Holmes.

-In 2002, the company was awarded the MacRobert Award by the Royal Academy of Engineering for organic LED displays.
+In 2002, the company was presented with the MacRobert Award by the Royal Academy of Engineering ”for light-emitting polymers”.

 CDT's initial public offering (IPO) took place on the NASDAQ stock exchange in December 2004.

 In 2007, the company became a subsidiary of Sumitomo Chemical.